AlfredoRamos/parsedown-extra-laravel/README.md

 #### Lumen

-- Open your `bootstrap\app.php` file
-- Register the service provider:
+In your `bootstrap\app.php` file and register the service provider:

 ```php
 $app->register(AlfredoRamos\ParsedownExtra\ParsedownExtraServiceProvider::class);
 ```

-- Register the facade alias:
+Then register the facade alias:

 ```php
 $app->withFacades(true, [